 An experienced ATV accident attorney will advise you on Virginia?s wrongful death law, whether you can file, and the possible outcome of your claim.
 If you have the right to file a wrongful death lawsuit, we also will discuss the possible value of this claim and the factors that may increase or decrease a settlement or court award.

-Contact Lugar Law PC After an ATV Accident
+Contact Lugar Injury Law After an ATV Accident

 You and your friends or family may love getting out on your 4-wheelers.
 You may enjoy getting out on Virginia?s many trails or racing at a local establishment.
 Or you may simply use ATVs to work on your property.
 Depending on your use of ATVs, you may never expect to be injured in an accident or to lose a loved one.
 When you are impacted by an ATV accident, we recommend talking with an ATV accident lawyer about your options, including whether you can pursue compensation.